okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

    * Set `language` to `en` for English.
    * Set `is_default` to `true` to set the English email customization as the default for the User Activation email template.
    * Set `subject` to `Activate your new Okta account!` or a subject that you want to use for the email.
    * Set `body` to the HTML included in the example or custom HTML that you want to use.
 Use heredoc syntax to use multiline HTML.
-See [Heredoc Strings](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings).
+See [Heredoc Strings](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings) in the Terraform documentation.

    > **Note:** Use two dollar signs `$$` before any Okta variables in the HTML to escape the string interpolation in your configuration file.
 For example, `$${brand.theme.primaryColor}`.
 Otherwise with only one dollar sign `$`, Terraform tries to interpolate those variables.